Skip to main content

 dfx canister info

-Use the dfx canister info command to output a canister's controller and installed WASM module hash.
+Use the dfx canister info command to output a canister's controller and installed Wasm module hash.

 Basic usage